quantopian/qdb/README.md

 The tracer is the main debugging process.
 This is the actual code that the user wishes to debug.
-Communication here is through a socket sending pickle'd dictionaries representing only the valid json messages sent to the server from the client.
+Communication here is through a socket sending pickle'd dictionaries representing only the valid messages sent to the server from the client.
 A single tracer may have multiple clients connected to it.